zakilur/helm-charts/docs/Service Accounts.md

 Notice that only the `metadata.namespace` field needs to be updated for both files.
 The `waiter-sa` service account has already been created in the `greymatter` namespace and a new `Role` and `RoleBinding` can leverage the existing service account.

 If you manually created the service accounts using the `greymatter-service-accounts.yaml` file referenced above, you will only need to perform this action for the `waiter-sa` account.
-If you `control-sa` and `prometheus-sa` were created as non-Cluster roles (ie: not `ClusterRole` and `ClusterRoleBinding`), you will need to perform the same steps for those accounts as well.
+If `control-sa` and `prometheus-sa` were created as non-Cluster roles (ie: not `ClusterRole` and `ClusterRoleBinding`), you will need to perform the same steps for those accounts as well.

 Permissions can be verified using the following command